Actindo-AG/Documentation/DataHub/UserInterface/01b_AttributeSets.md

     Attribute description in the displayed language.
 A single column is displayed for the system languages *English (United States)* and *Deutsch (Deutschland)*.

 - ![Add](../../Assets/Icons/Plus01.png "[Add]") (Add)
     Click this button to create an attribute set.
-The *Create attribute set* view is displayed.
+The *Create attribute set* view is displayed, see [Create attribute set](#create-attribute-set).